Religion in Egypt: Greco-Roman Egypt

-Middle Ages
+Islamic Egypt

+The Covenant of the Islamic Prophet Muhammad with the Christians of Saint Catherine's Monastery in Mount Sinai.

 Islam was introduced to Egypt in the seventh century CE during the early Muslim conquests, initiating a profound religious transformation that would eventually make Egypt a major center of the Islamic world.

 The conquest was led by Amr ibn al-As, a close companion of the Prophet Muhammad, completing the conquest of the country by 647 CE.
 Religious zeal, along with social and economic incentives, propelled expansion of Islam beyond the Arabian Peninsula.

 Under Muslim rule, Christians and Jews were recognized as People of the Book and granted protected status as dhimmis.
 In return for this protection, they were required to pay a special tax called jizya which exempted them from military service.
-Though conversion was not initially forced, the proportion of Muslims increased steadily.
+Though conversion was not forced, the proportion of Muslims increased steadily.
 By the ninth century CE, Islam had become the majority religion in Egypt.

 In 969 CE, the Fatimid Caliphate, adherents of Ismailism, a branch of Shia Islam, conquered Egypt.
 Though they established mosques, institutions, and Al-Azhar University, one of the world's earliest universities, they failed to entrench Ismailism among the population.
 Internal sectarian conflict, combined with political instability, contributed to the reestablishment of Sunni Islam under the Ayyubid dynasty in 1171, led by Saladin.

 The Mamluks, a military caste originally formed of enslaved soldiers under Ayyubid rule, eventually seized power and governed Egypt until the Ottoman conquest in 1517.
 Throughout these periods, Sunni Islam became entrenched as the dominant religious identity, with Al-Azhar emerging as a preeminent center of Sunni Islamic learning.